emiridbest/esusu2/README.md

 - **Smart Contracts**: Foundry
 - **Deployment**: Alfajores(present deployment for the hackathon as well as demo video)
 - **Contract Address**: Alfajores 0xdFa504C66e22A07f42C5616c873829cBCcee38cd Mainnet 0x7A7347FC748f12160CFB9F89f6faC2376c0495A9
-- **Tokens**: `MST` MiniSafe Token as reward for locking up funds for both depositor and the upliner who referred.
+- **Reward Points**: `MST` MiniSafe reward point as reward for locking up funds for both depositor and the upliner who referred.

 ### Setup Instructions